swiffo/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic-tac-toe.
 The game of the refined lady or gentleman.
 Now also open to AIs.

-The program trains two AIs (one going first, the other going second) using after states for one and pure Q-learning for the other.
+The program trains two AIs using after-states for one and pure Q-learning for the other.
 The Q-learning AI is not told of the rules and will need to learn not to place tokens on top of other tokens for instance.